 This post contains affiliate links.

-Going the Speed Limit
+You Don’t have to Drive the Speed Limit

 Most interstates in the US are posted at 70 mph.
 It’s definitely not recommended to go this speed in a motorhome or while towing a trailer.